 The story...

 I struggled to find a picture that might best relate to faith.
 I chose this bolt head that helped secure the bed of my old truck to it's rusty frame.
-If you've worked on old cars you learned that you'll find a way to get that seized bolt out even when it appears that there is "no way."
+If you've worked on old cars, you've learned that you'll find a way to get that seized bolt out even when it appears that there is "no way."
 Fretting or thoughts of quitting don't help.
 I was so thankful that I was able to grind this one off - I keep it as a reminder to trust the process and to remember past victories.

 Just for today...